01-DC/mern-expense-tracker-client/README.md

 ### Description

+Does just as it says.
+Track your daily expenses with ease using this expense tracker app.
 This repository contains frontend code for the mern-expense-tracker app.

+### Features

+-   Login and Signup feature with anti forced browsing safety.
+-   Complete CRUD support on expenses.
+-   Add expenses in any category with description.
+-   Update your budget any time.
+-   Add or Delete your own category tags.
+-   Summary chart on home screen to get overview of expenditure.
+-   Separate settings page to manage your budget and category labels.

 ### Libraries Used